Other Support & Services

 Family Room/Resource Centre

-The Childhood Cancer Association hosts several events for families throughout the year.
-These include the Annual Christmas Fair, and Sturt Football Club home games.
+The Childhood Cancer Association hosts several events for families throughout the year, including the Annual Christmas Fair.

 We are also very fortunate that through the generosity of our many supporters, we sometimes receive complimentary tickets for families to attend events, concerts and sporting matches in Adelaide.
 We endeavour to distribute any tickets in a fair manner based on the needs of our families at that particular time.

 Services Provided to the Women's & Children's Hospital

 Tea, coffee and newspapers are provided by the Childhood Cancer Association in the Michael Rice Centre for Haematology and Oncology.